About

 I won’t bore you with a play-by-play of the last eight years of my life in the Philippines, but I’ll tell you this – it has (mostly) been amazing!
 From all my traveling throughout the country, visiting interesting and exotic places, meeting warm and friendly people, enjoying the amazing weather, and so much more.

-I say “mostly” because I was in the Philippines during COVID, and that majorly sucked.
+I say “mostly” because I was in the Philippines during COVID, and that sucked (to put it lightly).
 I was living alone in a condo in Manila at the time, and was trapped inside a “box in the sky” for twenty-plus hours a day during the hardcore lockdowns (they were police enforced, so you better have had a really good reason to be outside!).
 It was an interesting period of self-reflection and discovery because being in such a situation forces you to look inward and see what you’re truly made of.

 A quick story – I had been wanting to buy a bicycle for some time before the lockdowns, but I hadn’t gotten around to it.
 Once they started being enforced, I was more incentivized than ever to get one and regain some freedom, so I did.
 And ride it, I did.
 Sometimes racking up hundreds of miles/kilometers in a given week, I eventually decided to test myself by cycling around the Philippines’ largest lake, Laguna de Bay.